Rethinking technology partnerships to thrive in the digital age

 Each enterprise strategy/solution is unique.
 Therefore, the role of system integrators (SIs) has become critical.
 A resourceful SI should be able to help bridge the gap between strategy and execution.

-The following are some of the challenges preventing enterprises from starting on a digital journey:
+The following are some of the challenges of digital transformation preventing enterprises from starting on a digital journey:

 - Some enterprises have an overload of legacy systems and platforms, and scattered employee and customer data